What is an epiretinal membrane?

 Although the vast majority of patients won’t experience any complications, as with all surgery there are some risks of complications.
 Our team will discuss these with you in detail at your appointment and will make sure you’re happy to go ahead with treatment.

-How much does vitrectomy surgery cost?
+How much does private surgery for epiretinal membranes cost?

 FAQs